0

 Original price was: $149.00.Current price is: $99.00.

-You’ve decided to spend forever together.
-Congratulations!
+You’re deciding to spend forever together.
 Making a commitment to one another is a time to celebrate and prepare for the new adventure ahead of you.
-This new journey is one of Trust and Commitment as you forge a path towards lasting love.
-You’ll have shared goals and new dreams to hope for, and plenty of fun and play.
+Your journey is one of trust and commitment as you forge a path towards lasting love.
+You’ll want to have shared goals and new dreams to hope for, and plenty of fun and play.
 Don’t forget to soak in all the intimacy and romance along the way!
 So, take each other’s hands and get ready.
 Whether you’re committing to each other after a long time of casual dating or you’ve just swept each other off your feet, committing to each other is a big step, but don’t worry.
-With more than 40 years of research into how relationships work, the Gottmans are here to give you the tools you need for happily ever after.
+With more than 50 years of research into how relationships work, the Gottmans are here to give you the tools you need for happily ever after.

 This new program will help you learn: